andremohrmann/solarized/putty/README.md

 [PuTTY Tray](https://puttytray.goeswhere.com/) can store sessions in text files as opposed to the Windows registry.
 To modify an existing session to use Solarized colors, open the file in a text editor and replace the lines beginning with `Colour##` (0-21) with the version from `solarized_dark_puttytray.txt`.

+If there is no sessions folder inside the same folder where the puttytray.exe resides, create a file called `putty.conf` with the following content `sessions=PATH\TO\PUTTYFOLDER\sessions`, inside the very same folder where puttytray.exe is located

 #### Attributions

 |Attribute|Meaning|